BREEDERS OF FLAT COATED RETRIEVERS

-On the Dachshund side Torwood Truely Scrumptious is now away from her pups and beginning to loose her hair.
-The pups have now had their first injectioin and are waiting to go to their new homes after the NewYear We are keepingg the cream dapple little girl but letting the others go to suitable homes.
-The father Thunder (Bluebegin Thunder 'N' Light Over Torwood) recently had his back scanned for IVDD and we are so pleased he gained a grade 1.
-This means 3 of our stud dogs Pagen, Pete & now Thunder are all IVDD grade one as well as being PRA Clear so are unlikly to create any back or eye problems in there lines.
+Our youngest Dax father, Bluebegin Thunder 'N' Light Over Torwood, recently had his back scanned for IVDD and we are so pleased he gained a grade 1, along with Torwood Trip Hazard who was given a zero rating (IVDD 1).
+This means 3 of our stud dogs Pagen, Pete & now Thunder are all IVDD grade one as well as being PRA Clear so are unlikly to create any back or eye problems in their lines.
+They are also GPRA unaffected.